History & Accomplishments

 Staff Positions: Using additional funds from the TRAILS FOREVER Legacy Fund, NPS also hired a trails volunteer coordinator in 2013.
 This position has been instrumental in coordinating and implementing a number of trails restoration projects—including park staff initiatives to clear downed trees, re-route damaged trails, resurface the Towpath Trail, repair trail signs, and add benches along the trails.

-This summer, nearly 700 people attended Elevation and Topography, raising nearly $120,000 for the park’s trails.
+In 2014, nearly 700 people attended Elevation and Topography, raising nearly $120,000 for the park’s trails.
 On both evenings, guests enjoyed a unique experience in the national park while enjoying gourmet food, camaraderie, hiking, music, and campfires.
 All proceeds from the events were allocated to TRAILS FOREVER.

 Unlike many fundraisers, there was no fundraising at the events themselves.
 Instead, donations came primarily from ticket sales and corporate sponsorships, so guests could simply enjoy the experience of an evening in the national park, with fantastic food and drink—all for a great cause.